damiah/damiah.github.io/amazon-music-reviews/write_up_test.md

 We instead treat this as a classification problem (binary); whether the customer purchased the album or not.
 In order to do this we have to generate negative samples (albums the customer didn't purchase) for each customer, in order for our model to learn important things about our albums and customers.

-#### The final model
+### The final model

 The beauty of this model is it's simplicity.
 We separate users (customers) and items (albums) into two matrices of their cardinality in length (seen below as n_users and n_items).
+We then multiply the two matrices together and run each output from the resulting matrix through the [sigmoid function](https://en.wikipedia.org/wiki/Sigmoid_function) which squeezes the output between 0 and 1.

-The matrix multiplication between these two essentially just links the customers and albums together.
-The alternative to this is to have one very sparse matrix, but that is far more memory intensive as we have to hold information for every combination of customer and album.
+The 'things that we are learning' are each customer and albums weight's in n_dim space.

-Our output (1 or 0) is produced through the matrix multiplication of these two matrices.
+The matrix multiplication between these two just essentially links the customers and albums together.
+The alternative to this is to have one very sparse matrix, but that is far more memory intensive, as we would have to hold information for every combination of customer and album.

-The 'things that we are learning' are each customer and albums weight's in n_dim space. n_dim is the dimensionality that we force the model to learn. the could be any number equal to or larger than 1.
+n_dim is the dimensionality that we force the model to learn in. the could be any number equal to or larger than 1.
+In this case we force the model to learn 40 dimensional vectors for every customer and album.
+This idea of 'learned embeddings/representations' can be difficult to grasp (see [Dmitriy Genzel's quora answer](https://www.quora.com/What-is-the-difference-between-an-embedding-and-the-hidden-layer-of-an-autoencoder))

 ```Python